John Zerzan

-John Edward Zerzan (/ˈzɜrzən/ ZUR-zən; born August 10, 1943) is an American Anarcho-primitivist author.
-His works criticize agricultural civilization as inherently oppressive, and advocate drawing upon the ways of life of hunter-gatherers as an inspiration for what a free society should look like.
-Subjects of his criticism include domestication and symbolic thought (such as language, number, art and the concept of time).
+John Edward Zerzan (/ˈzɜrzən/ ZUR-zən; born August 10, 1943) is an American philosopher, author and radio host who founded the political philosophy of anarcho-primitivism.
+His works criticize agricultural civilization as inherently oppressive and advocate drawing upon the ways of life of hunter-gatherers as an inspiration for what a free society should look like.
+Subjects of his criticism include domestication and symbolic thought, such as language, numbers, art and the concept of time.

-His eight major books are Elements of Refusal (1988), Future Primitive and Other Essays (1994), Running on Emptiness (2002), Against Civilization: Readings and Reflections (2005), Twilight of the Machines (2008), Why hope?
-The Stand Against Civilization (2015), A People's History of Civilization (2019), and When We Are Human: Notes From The Age Of Pandemics (2021).
-In 2024, he released his memoir The Education of an Anarchist: A Memoir.
+He has written numerous essays and books discussing his philosophy, including his 1994 collection Future Primitive and Other Essays, which is considered a classic among anarcho-primitivists and garnered some mainstream attention in the aftermath of Ted Kaczynski's trial.

 Early life and education

-John Edward Zerzan was born in Salem, Oregon, and is of Czech and Slovakian descent.
+John Edward Zerzan was born on August 10, 1943, in Salem, Oregon, and is of Czech and Slovak descent.
 He received his bachelor's degree in political science from Stanford University in 1966.
-From 1967 to 1970, Zerzan worked as a union organizer for the Social Service Employees’ Union in San Francisco.
+From 1967 to 1970, Zerzan worked as a union organizer for the Social Service Employees' Union in San Francisco.
 Zerzan returned to school and received a master's degree in history from San Francisco State University in 1972.
 He completed his coursework towards a PhD at the University of Southern California but dropped out in 1975 before completing his dissertation.